Speakers announced for Folk Education Network Development Day at Cecil Sharp House

 We are delighted to be able to put the lived experience of disabled people at the forefront of this day’s workshops and talks.

-Janet Bell – Janet grew up in ceilidh tents, fostering a lifelong passion for folk dance.
+Janet Bell she/her– Janet grew up in ceilidh tents, fostering a lifelong passion for folk dance.
 Over the years, she has honed her skills as a dancer on feet, wheels, and using electric wheelchairs.
 With nearly two decades of wheelchair dancing and teaching experience, Janet is a highly skilled and inspiring wheelchair dancer and a dedicated advocate for accessibility.
 Janet will be our keynote speaker.

-Lisa Heywood and Poppy Price Dowhan – both experienced ceilidh* callers and folk dancers, Lisa and Poppy have been collaborating to research the experiences of disabled ceilidh dancers.
+Lisa Heywood she/her and Poppy Price Dowhan she/her – both experienced ceilidh* callers and folk dancers, Lisa and Poppy have been collaborating to research the experiences of disabled ceilidh dancers.
 With funding from an EFDSS mini grant they have surveyed over 100 dancers, and will be presenting their findings.
 There will also be a practical opportunity to join in with an accessible ceilidh dance.

-Louise Katerega – Head of Professional Development at People Dancing and freelance dance artist, performer, teacher, choreographer, consultant, strategic thinker, dramaturg and creative producer.
+Louise Katerega she/her– Head of Professional Development at People Dancing and freelance dance artist, performer, teacher, choreographer, consultant, strategic thinker, dramaturg and creative producer.
 Louise is especially acknowledged for her national and international development work in dance by, for and with disabled people.
 She will talk about People Dancing's work with disabled people and professional development programme.
 People Dancing: the Foundation for Community Dance is the development organisation for community and participatory dance, driving forward inclusion and excellence and supporting a UK-wide network of members – dance artists and organisations – who make great dance happen in all its diversity.

-Sara Marshall-Rose – Co-Director and dance artist at Folk 3D, and Dance Movement Psychotherapist in private practice.
+Sara Marshall-Rose she/her– Co-Director and dance artist at Folk 3D, and Dance Movement Psychotherapist in private practice.
 Sara will talk about her work, including Folk 3D’s mini grant from EFDSS in 2024 to develop an inclusive daytime ceilidh series aimed at older adults in the local community, and their families.
 Followed by a short practical workshop.
 Folk 3D creates exciting and innovative Folk Arts Programmes with schools and communities and were recently commissioned to work with the Morris Federation's successful Old Dances, New People, New Age project (aka Buzzing Britain project).
 Based in the East Midlands, they work with people of all ages and abilities across the UK to connect with local and national culture, tradition and heritage.

 This workshop and discussion day is for anyone who is interested in broadening the accessibility of folk dance teaching practice and performance, or anyone who is interested in finding out more about accessible and inclusive practice.
 Our focus will be on disability inclusion.
 There will be opportunities available for all to participate in dance and discussion.